fahimfaisaal/settle-map/README.md

 - `items` (`T[]`): An array of items to be processed.
 - `fn` (`(item: T, index: number) => Promise<R>`): A function that takes an item and its index as parameters and returns a Promise.
 - `options` (`SettleOptions | number`): An object that specifies the concurrency and retry options.
-If a number is provided, it is treated as the concurrency level.
+If a number is provided, it is treated as the concurrency level. default option is `1`

 #### Return Value

 Returns an object with the following properties and methods:

-- `all`: A promise that resolves when all items have been processed.
-The promise resolves to an array of results in the same order as the input items.
+- `all`: A promise that resolves when all items have been processed and return the resolved and rejects items in a single object.
 - `waitUntilFinished()`: A method that returns a promise that resolves when all items have been processed, regardless of whether they succeeded or failed.
 - `status()`: A method that returns the current status of the settling process.
 - `on(event, listener)`: A method that allows you to listen for certain events.